Teachings of Pope John Paul II: Social and family doctrine

 John Paul II also wrote extensively about workers and the social doctrine of the Church, which he discussed in three encyclicals and which the Vatican brought to the fore through the recently published Compendium of the Social Doctrine of the Church.
+Pope Leo XIV asserts that in John Paul II's work, "the Church's preferential relationship with the poor was consolidated, particularly from a doctrinal standpoint".
 Through his encyclicals, John Paul also talked about the dignity of women and the importance of the family for the future of humanity.

 Other important documents include the encyclicals The Gospel of Life ("Evangelium Vitae") and Faith and Reason ("Fides et Ratio"), and the apostolic letter "Light of the East" (Orientale Lumen).

 John Paul II reaffirmed the Church's clear opposition to contraception, abortion and homosexual activity.
-His book Memory and Identity said that the push for same-sex marriage might be part of a "new ideology of evil... which attempts to pit human rights against the family and against man."
+His book Memory and Identity said that the push for same-sex marriage might be part of a "new ideology of evil... which attempts to pit human rights against the family and against man".
 He refined some of these positions in their theological context in his Theology of the Body lectures.

 John Paul II, who was present and very influential at the 1962–65 Second Vatican Council, affirmed the teachings of the council and did much to implement them.
 John Paul II continued to declare that contraception, abortion, and homosexual acts were gravely sinful, and, with Joseph Ratzinger (future Pope Benedict XVI), opposed Liberation theology.